ssvlabs/awesome-ssv/frontend/README.md

-# 🏗 Awesome SSV Staking Frontend
+# 🥩 Awesome SSV Staking Frontend 🥩

-> SSV Staking !

 🚀 By staking their ETH to a staking contract, users receive a liquid staked derivative token called ssvETH.
 This allows them to earn compound interest on their staked ETH, while also being able to use the ssvETH tokens in other DeFi protocols without having to unstake their original ETH.

-# 🏄‍♂️ Quick Start
+# Quick Start 🎈

 Prerequisites: [Node (v18 LTS)](https://nodejs.org/en/download/) plus [Yarn (v1.x)](https://classic.yarnpkg.com/en/docs/install/) and [Git](https://git-scm.com/downloads)